-Most importantly, there’s nothing adversarial about the way EHR vendors deal with their customers – or with each other, each and every executive claims.
+Most importantly, there’s nothing adversarial about the way EHR vendors deal with their customers – or with each other, claims each and every executive.

-Whether or not that is just a nice story for prospective clients is up to the individual to decide, but one thing seems very clear about the health IT development world: interoperability is no longer a nice-to-have showpiece.
+Whether or not that is just a fairy tale for prospective clients is up to the individual to decide, but one thing seems very clear about the health IT development world: interoperability is no longer a nice-to-have showpiece.
 It has become a central tenet of every calculated move vendors are going to take from now on.

 One big, happy, data-driven family

 The annual HIMSS Conference and Exhibition is one of the healthcare industry’s biggest parties.
 In 2016, more than 40,000 attendees from every imaginable type of organization descended on Las Vegas.

-For providers, it was an occasion to celebrate recent achievements, learn from their peers, get a glimpse into the future of the regulatory landscape, and browse the vast exhibit hall in an attempt to equip themselves to make more informed decisions about any big-ticket acquisitions on the horizon.
+For providers, it was an occasion to celebrate recent achievements, learn from their peers, get a glimpse into the future of the regulatory landscape, and browse the vast exhibit hall in an attempt to make more informed decisions about any big-ticket acquisitions on the horizon.

 For vendors, it was a valuable opportunity to chat with new potential customers in an informal way, connecting a friendly face and a handshake to their latest and greatest product offerings.